 The AIM Program

 The Advanced Internship in Manufacturing (AIM) program includes a two-year degree in Advanced Manufacturing Technology--Industrial Maintenance that combines cutting-edge curriculum, paid work experience, along with learning highly sought-after business principles and best practices of a world-class manufacturer.
 Interested applicants must complete both the AIM application, as well as the Vincennes University application.
 Please select the Advanced Manufacturing Technology--Industrial Maintenance (8481) program on your VU application.
 For more information about AIM, please contact Tom Schott at email@example.com or 765-586-9551.
-Manufacturing partners actively involved in the AIM program include: Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, and Heartland Automotive LLC.
+Manufacturing partners actively involved in the AIM program include: Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, BraunAbility, and ARaymond.

 What Makes the AIM Program Different?